IF poster

 The inciting incident occurs at 12 minutes when Bea sees a strange creature (Blue, a large purple imaginary friend) outside her grandmother's apartment building, beginning her encounter with the impossible..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Bea actively chooses to help Cal and the IFs find new children to imagine them, accepting the reality of imaginary friends and committing to their mission., moving from reaction to action.
+This indicates the protagonist's commitment to Bea actively chooses to help Cal and the IFs find new children to imagine them, accepting the reality of imaginary friends and committing to their mission., moving from reaction to action.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
 Here, Bea's father has a medical crisis before surgery.
-Overwhelmed by the possibility of losing him like she lost her mother, Bea emotionally shuts down, abandoning the IFs and her imagination., shows the protagonist at their lowest point.
+Overwhelmed by the possibility of losing him like she lost her mother, Bea emotionally shuts down, abandoning the IFs and her imagination., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Bea discovers that Cal IS an imaginary friend—her own IF from childhood, created by her younger self.
 She realizes imagination isn't childish escape but a source of real strength and love., demonstrating the transformation achieved throughout the journey.